February 17, 2002 – 5:45

 Frank grabbed the coffee pot and was about to fill it with water from the sink, but saw her scrubbing blood off her arms, so he used bottled water from the fridge instead.

-"It's really not as bad as it looks like," she continued.
-"I heal fast.
-Well, not as fast as a vampire or a werewolf, but I still heal fast.
+"It's not as bad as it looks like," continued Coralis, cleaning the injuries on her arms.
+"I heal fast, not as fast as a vampire or a werewolf, but faster than a human.
 I cannot go to hospitals, or I would probably become a lab rat.
-They won't understand what they'll find in my blood."
+They won't understand what they'd find in my blood."

-"My sister convinced me to go see a flyball game.
+"Steph convinced me to go to a flyball game.
 She called Sebastian so he could tell you, but he wasn't with you.
-When he called her back later on, she said she heard someone yell in the background 'Blue, No!', what happened then?
+When he called her back later on, she said she heard someone yelling in the background 'Blue, No!', what happened then?
 Is your employer really against you?
 She didn't tell me about the mute-ball and well, we spoke on the phone afterwards."

 She froze for a few seconds and stared at her arms.

 "I don't think Sebastian is wrong about my employer, but I can't prove it.
-You need to understand that a lot of people want me dead, a lot of it comes from what my parents were working on when they were alive, well who they worked for," she looked at him, "hmm I now owe Sebastian $50.
+You need to understand that a lot of people want me dead, and it mostly has to do with what my parents were involved in when they were alive," said Coralis, rinsing her arms, "hmm I now owe Sebastian $50.
 Stephanie either forgot that detail about mute-balls, or Sebastian forgot to tell her."

-Frank was thrilled that Coralis was now opening up to him.
+Frank was thrilled that Coralis was now opening up about what she does.
 Despite the disbelief from what he heard so far, regarding the supernatural world, he couldn't deny what he saw from his own eyes when she transformed from a cat to herself.
-He wanted to know everything about her.
+He wanted to know more about her.

 "Why do you owe him $50?"